Coaching for Brain Health

 Working with a functional medicine practitioner can help you uncover the root cause(s) of your brain fog.
 A functional health coach can provide the support and accountability that enables you to implement your protocol and experiment with proven lifestyle changes so you can reclaim your memory, focus, and clarity.

 - Dr. Dale Bredesen is a leading expert in the mechanisms of neurodegenerative disease.
-If you or a loved one are concerned about or already dealing with Alzheimer’s or cognitive decline, check out Dr. Bredesen’s book, The End of Alzheimer’s, and his ReCODE and ReVERSE programs.
+If you or a loved one are concerned about or already dealing with Alzheimer’s disease or cognitive decline, check out Dr. Bredesen’s books, The End of Alzheimer’s and The End of Alzheimer’s Program, and the ReCODE program.

-- If you are a caregiver for someone with dementia or Alzheimer’s Disease, find support.
-Consider working with a functional health coach, tapping into one of the resources provided by the Alzheimer’s Association, or finding another healthy form of support in your community.
+- If you are a caregiver for someone with dementia or Alzheimer’s disease, find support.
+Consider working with a functional health coach, tapping into the resources provided by the Alzheimer’s Association or HFC, or seeking out other healthy forms of support in your community.

 Blog Posts – Concussion & Brain Health